-Creating shared meaning by establishing traditions and rituals of connection is not just for couples – you can bring your whole family together in much the same way!
-Today on The Gottman Relationship Blog, we’d like to share some examples of ways in which you can do this.
-Of course, these examples are just that.
-They are a jumping off point to inspire you and your family to create your own rituals and traditions based on your family’s goals, values, and interests!
+Creating shared meaning by establishing traditions and rituals of connection is not just for couples.
+You can bring your whole family together in much the same way.
+The following examples are a jumping-off point to inspire you and your family to create your own rituals and traditions based on your family’s goals, values, and interests.

-Rituals symbolize cultural identity and values we share with our families:
+Rituals symbolize cultural identity and values you share with your family

-- Perhaps the Lawrence family goes out to breakfast at the Magpie Café every Saturday morning to recap their week and talk about important events in their lives.
+- Perhaps the Lawrence family goes out to breakfast every Saturday morning to recap their week and talk about important events in their lives.
 If the weather is nice, they head out to the park afterwards.
-By upholding this weekly tradition, the children will know, “We’re the Lawrences – we love the Magpie, and we like to go to the park together!”
+By upholding this weekly tradition, the children will know, “We’re the Lawrences.
+We love breakfast, and we like to go to the park together!”

-- Maybe the Lawrence family invites Grandma and Grandpa to dinner on Saturday nights.
-The children may say, “We’re the Lawrences, and we love Grandma and Grandpa.
-It’s really fun hearing their stories about the past.”
+- Maybe the Lawrence family invites the grandparents to dinner on Saturday nights.
+The children may say, “We’re the Lawrences, and we love spending time with our grandparents.”

-- If the Lawrence family goes to the library every week to search for books, the kids may feel, “We are the Lawrences and we love to read.
-Mom always finds us the funniest books, and if we ask her to, she buys us our favorites on the holidays!”
+- If the Lawrence family goes to the library every week to search for books, the kids may feel, “We are the Lawrences, and we love to read.”

-It’s hard to find time for new rituals and routines in the ridiculously busy schedules most of us have to navigate – especially those of us with kids.
-But that’s okay!
-Routines can actually save time and allow you to connect with your whole family – anything can be made into a ritual.
+It’s hard to find time for new rituals and routines in busy schedules, but that’s okay.
+Routines can actually save time and allow you to connect with your whole family.
+Anything can be made into a ritual.
 This may remind some of you of Mary Poppins: “In every job that must be done, there is an element of fun!
-You find the fun – and snap!
+You find the fun and snap!
 The job’s a game!”
-Here are some examples of simple ways to connect with your family every day, taken again from the Lawrence family:
+Here are some examples of simple ways to connect with your family every day: